Wyoming Highway 59

-Wyoming Highway 59 (WYO 59) is a 171.72 mi north–south state highway that runs from Douglas to the Montana–Wyoming State Line, where the roadway continues as Montana Highway 59.
+Wyoming Highway 59 (WYO 59) is a 171.72 mi north–south state highway that runs from Douglas to the Montana–Wyoming state line, where the roadway continues as Montana Highway 59 (MT 59).

 Route description

 Douglas

-Wyoming Highway 59 begins its southern end at an intersection with I-25 BUS/US 20 BUS/US 26 BUS/US 87 BUS (W. Yellowstone Highway), the northern terminus of Wyoming Highway 94 (Esterbrook Road), and exit 140 of Interstate 25 in Douglas.
+WYO 59 begins its southern end at an intersection with I-25 BL/US 20 Bus./US 26 Bus./US 87 Bus (W. Yellowstone Highway), the northern terminus of WYO 94 (Esterbrook Road), and exit 140 on I-25 in Douglas.

-Highway 59 then intersects Wyoming Highway 93 just 0.07 mi north of its start.
-Past WYO 93, Highway 59 travels around the northwest side Douglas and acts as a bypass.
-At 3.89 mi there is a junction with Wyoming Highway 59C, a spur of WYO 59 and the former routing of WYO 59 through Douglas.
+WYO 59 then intersects WYO 93 just 0.07 mi north of its start.
+Past WYO 93, WYO 59 travels around the northwest side Douglas and acts as a bypass.
+At 3.89 mi there is a junction with WYO 59C, a spur of WYO 59 and the former routing of WYO 59 through Douglas.

 Douglas to Gillette

-Wyoming Highway 59 along its route between Gillette and Douglas to some is one of the most desolate or barren place in the country.
+WYO 59 along its route between Gillette and Douglas to some is one of the most desolate or barren place in the country.
 At approximately 38.5 mi or halfway to Wright, WYO 59 passes through Bill, an unincorporated community in Converse County.
 Bill consists of a hotel and diner for Union Pacific Railroad employees who take mandatory rests in the town Between Bill and Wright, WYO 59 leaves Converse County and enters Campbell County.